 - Provide a peat moss dust bath for your backyard chickens to play in.
 If mites are a concern, switch to a mix of 90 percent peat moss, 10 percent diatomaceous earth.

 - Avoid overcrowding by providing at least 4 square feet of indoor space and 5 – 10 square feet of outdoor space per bird.

 It can be argued that fresh-from-the-garden fruits and vegetables, summertime snacks

 and potluck picnics are true summer highlights.
 But, no matter the treat, it’s important to maintain a balance.

-Summer is the perfect time to spend in the backyard with the flock and give them a few indulgent snacks, but don’t forget the 90/10 rule
+Summer is perfect for spending time in the backyard with your flock and giving them a few indulgent snacks, but don’t forget the 90/10 rule

-To help keep the flock’s diet in balance:
+To help keep your flock’s diet in balance:

 - Give fresh complete chicken feed in the morning and evening in a shaded area, offering treats only after the flock has finished its complete feed.

 - Offer cold or frozen fruits and vegetables as a summertime treat.

 - Provide special treats such as Purina® Flock Block® or hen treats as a complement to a complete feed.
 Treats formulated specifically for birds can provide beneficial nutrients while keeping birds active.